mrookiiheya-arch/kotodama-os/README.md

 - **Role-distance preservation under conversational stress**
   (e.g. authority inversion, emotional leverage)

-### Observed Structural Differences
+### Observed Behavioral Differences (Qualitative)

-Across all tested cases, the presence of Kotodama OS produced **observable and reproducible behavioral divergence** compared to the baseline.
+Across repeated cases, the presence of Kotodama OS produced **consistent qualitative behavioral divergence** compared to the baseline.

-Specifically, when the Behavior Layer was active:
+Specifically, when the Behavior Layer was active, it tended to:

-- Reflexive agreement was **blocked at the first token**
+- **block or reject reflexive agreement earlier** in the response
-- System stance and role distance were **maintained consistently**
+- maintain **system stance** and **role distance** more consistently
-- Decision logic remained **stable throughout the response**
+- keep decision logic **stable throughout** the response
-- Emotional or social pressure did **not** alter behavioral posture
+- reduce the degree to which emotional or social pressure **shifted behavioral posture**

-By contrast, the baseline model frequently exhibited:
+By contrast, the baseline model more often exhibited:

 - early emotional alignment (“I understand…”, “I’m honored…”)
 - softened refusals or responsibility deferral